The John C. Danforth Center on Religion and Politics hosted a panel discussion on the role religion played in the 2010 midterm elections.

-Washington University’s Gerald Early, Director of the Center for Humanities and Merle King Professor of Modern Letters was the moderator.
+Washington University’s Gerald Early, Director of the Center for the Humanities and Merle King Professor of Modern Letters was the moderator.

 About the Participants